 Ethan regroups at a safe house where he meets Claire (Emmanuelle Beart), another surviving member of his team.
 He must find out who set him up and retrieve the list.
-To aid him in his endeavor, Ethan enlists the help of Claire and two other disavowed agents (Ving Rhames and Jean Reno).
+To aid him in his endeavor, Ethan enlists the help of Claire and two other disavowed agents Luther Stickell and Franz Krieger (Ving Rhames and Jean Reno).
 The film really gets going once Cruise hooks up with Reno and Rhames (playing an ace hacker no less) and they decide to break into CIA headquarters for what is Mission: Impossible’s most famous set piece.
 This impressively staged sequence is cheekily dubbed the “Mount Everest of hacks” by Ethan and is masterfully orchestrated by De Palma.
-The heart of this sequence is nearly soundless proving that one doesn’t need a ton of explosions and gunfire to have an exciting, tension-filled action sequence (Michael Bay take note).
+The heart of this sequence is nearly soundless, proving that one doesn’t need a ton of explosions and gunfire to have an exciting, tension-filled action sequence (Michael Bay take note).

 Amazingly, even with all of these talented screenwriters working on it, the film went into pre-production without a script that the filmmakers wanted to use.
 De Palma designed the action sequences but neither Koepp nor Towne were satisfied with the story that would make these sequences take place.
 Towne helped organize a beginning, middle and end to hang story details on while De Palma and Koepp worked on the plot.
-The director convinced Cruise to set the first act of the film in Prague, a city rarely seen in Hollywood films at the time.
-Reportedly, studio executives wanted to keep the film’s budget in the $40-$50 million range but Cruise wanted a “big, showy action piece” that took the budget up to the $70 million range.
+According to Towne, “On any given day you’d think it was disaster.
+But after while, you knew it was working.”
+Koepp admitted that he and De Palma discovered separate plot holes in the script and they knew “that the plot would beat us, we were never going to beat it.”

-The filmmakers delivered the Mission: Impossible on time and under budget with Cruise doing most of his own stunts.
-Initially, there was a sophisticated opening sequence that introduced a love triangle between Phelps, his wife Claire and Ethan that was removed because it took the test audience "out of the genre," according to De Palma.
+The filmmakers delivered Mission: Impossible on time and under budget with Cruise doing most of his own stunts.
+Initially, there was a sophisticated opening sequence that introduced a love triangle between Phelps, his wife Claire and Ethan that was removed as it took the test audience "out of the genre," according to De Palma.
 There were rumors that Cruise and De Palma did not get along and they were fueled by the director excusing himself at the last moment from scheduled media interviews before the film's theatrical release.

 The film’s overriding theme is one of deception, a world where nothing is what it seems.
 The prologue has a disguised Ethan trick a captive man into giving up a name of a key operative.
 This is only one of many disguises (created by make-up legend Rob Bottin) he adopts throughout the film in order to obtain information or trick an opponent.
 The prologue also cleverly serves as a metaphor for filmmaking.
 The spy trade, like cinema, is all about creating an illusion and pretending to be something that you’re not.
 In addition, several members of his team are not who they appear to be as well and this keeps the audience guessing as to who is “good” and who is “bad.”